 - Otamendi (65)

 - Ronaldo (14 pen)

 Real Madrid had earned a club record 22nd successive victory when, under Carlo Ancelotti, they overcame Argentina’s San Lorenzo in the Club World Cup final.
-In their first fixture of 2015, however, they travelled to the Mestalla, where Valencia awaited them.
+In their first fixture of 2015, however, they travelled to the Mestalla, where Valencia were their hosts.

 Despite taking an early lead, that impressive run was brought to an end.
-Valencia’s then-coach Nuno Espírito Santo oversaw bold tactics that featured a three-strong defence against Real’s intimidating front three, and was rewarded for that boldness with a fine victory in La Liga.
+Valencia’s then-coach Nuno Espírito Santo oversaw bold tactics that featured a back three defending against Real’s intimidating front three, and was rewarded for that boldness with a fine victory in La Liga.
 Speaking exclusively to The Coaches’ Voice, Nuno, who has since excelled in the Championship and Premier League with Wolves, revisits the gamble that ultimately succeeded.